Skip to main content

 5. 5.What we run from Noida on a US pharma file

 A regulatory affairs lead at Dr. Reddy's Laboratories in Hyderabad, PhD in Pharmaceutical Sciences from the Manipal College of Pharmaceutical Sciences (MCOPS Manipal), seven years at Dr. Reddy's including a two-year FDA submissions rotation in Bridgewater New Jersey, received an EB-2 advanced-degree green card sponsorship from Merck in Kenilworth New Jersey in February 2026.
 The PERM labour certification was filed.
 The I-140 immigrant petition needed apostilled copies of her MCOPS PhD (2014), her Andhra Pradesh Board of Intermediate Education class-twelve certificate (1999), her marriage certificate from the Hyderabad Sub-Registrar (2018), her son's birth certificate from the Hyderabad Municipal Corporation (2020), and her PCC from the Hyderabad Passport Seva Kendra Begumpet.
 The state HRD step ran through the Telangana State Higher Education Department in Tarnaka.
-MEA apostille happened at Patiala House Delhi.
+MEA apostille happened at the authorised MEA service-provider route.
 The set landed at her US immigration attorney's New York office in five weeks.
 Her husband (a software engineer at Microsoft Hyderabad) and son joined on H-4 dependant status.
 By the time her EB-2 priority date became current eighteen months later, the apostille was still well within its validity window.

 That sequence is the sequence behind hundreds of Indian pharma professional moves to the US each year.
 Pfizer, Merck, Johnson and Johnson, Bristol-Myers Squibb, AbbVie, Moderna, Eli Lilly, GSK USA and Sanofi US all have meaningful Indian-origin staff in mid and senior roles.
 The contract research organisations (IQVIA, Parexel, Syneos Health, ICON, Labcorp) recruit Indian biostatisticians, clinical data managers and medical writers in large numbers.
 Sun Pharma USA, Dr. Reddy's, Cipla USA, Lupin, Aurobindo USA, Glenmark and Torrent run their US operations with mixed Indian and American teams.
 New Jersey, Pennsylvania, Massachusetts, North Carolina's Research Triangle, the San Francisco Bay Area and San Diego carry most of the Indian pharma settlement.
 This page is for the Indian pharma professional with a US offer or in the EB-2 or EB-3 queue, and for the spouse joining on H-4.